aivaneezy1/mensa/README.md

 # Technologies Used

+# FrontEnd
+# Next.js:
- Next.js: A React framework for building server-side rendered applications and static websites.
+  A React framework for building server-side rendered applications and static websites.
+# TailwindCSS:
-TailwindCSS: A utility-first CSS framework for creating custom designs without leaving your HTML.
+ A utility-first CSS framework for creating custom designs without leaving your HTML.

+ # Backend
+ # Node.js
+ A JavaScript runtime built on Chrome's V8 engine, used for handling server-side logic and building scalable network applications
+ # Express.js
+ flexible Node.js web application framework that provides set of features for building web and mobile applications.

+# Database
+# MongoDB:
-MongoDB: A NoSQL database used for storing and managing application data.
+ A NoSQL database used for storing and managing application data.
+ # File Storage
+ Amazon S3

 # Demo
 You can view a live demo of the Curriculum Generator at the following link: https://www.cvcreator.it/